-Scottish Opera's 2016/17 mainstage season opens with a revival of Sir Thomas Allen's excellent production of The Marriage of Figaro, first mounted in 2010.
+Scottish Opera's 2016/17 mainstage season opened with a revival of Sir Thomas Allen's excellent production of The Marriage of Figaro, first mounted in 2010.
 The company's first Philip Glass production, marking his 70th birthday, was his adaptation of Kafka's The Trial.
-The other new stagings included Pelléas et Mélisande, which the company has not mounted in forty years.
-Duke Bluebeard's Castle appears in tandem with a new piece with music by Lliam Paterson The 8th Door.
+The other new stagings included Pelléas et Mélisande, which the company had not mounted in forty years.
+Duke Bluebeard's Castle appeared in tandem with a new piece with music by Lliam Paterson - The 8th Door.
 A new staging of La bohème ends the season, with a potentially interesting 1920s treatment.
-The medium scale work, touring smaller venues in the autumn, is a new treatment of The Elixir of Love.
-A new departure is the scheme to present Sunday afternoon concert performances of rare works - by Mascagni (L'amico Fritz), Debussy (L'enfant prodigue), Rossini (La scala di seta) and Puccini (Le villi).
+The medium scale work, touring smaller venues in the autumn, was a new treatment of The Elixir of Love.
+A highly successful new departure was the enterprisng scheme to present Sunday afternoon concert performances of rare works - by Mascagni (L'amico Fritz), Debussy (L'enfant prodigue), Rossini (La scala di seta) and Puccini (Le villi).

-To make a full evening in the theatre, the Bartók opera has been tried in a number of combinations.
-The Hungarian State Opera and Ballet, who have twice brought it to the Edinburgh Festival, have tied it with Bartók ballets (The Miraculous Mandarin and The Wooden Prince).
+To make a full evening in the theatre, the Bartók opera has, over the years, been tried in a number of combinations.
+The Hungarian State Opera and Ballet, who have twice brought it to the Edinburgh Festival, have both times tied it with Bartók ballets (The Miraculous Mandarin and The Wooden Prince).
 Other companies have given us Stravinsky (the ballet Petrouchka or Oedipus Rex) or Schoenberg (Erwartung).
-This time a piece is composed specially to accompany Bluebeard, conceived by the director Matthew Lenton and the composer Lliam Paterson.
-This should be a very interesting departure, making a huge impact in musical terms, even if opinions were divided over its merits as drama.
+This time a piece was composed specially to accompany Bluebeard, conceived jointly by the director Matthew Lenton and the composer Lliam Paterson.
+This turned out to be a very interesting departure, making a huge impact in musical terms, even if opinions were divided over its merits as drama.

 © Copyright Opera Scotland 2017